Q&A #178 – Are Board members allowed to participate in a 501(c)(3) organization's programs?

 In general, these rules provide that a charity’s resources cannot be used for the personal benefit of Board members and other “disqualified persons” outside of the terms of a fair market value transaction for reasonable compensation (subject to additional restrictions that may apply to private foundations under the self-dealing rules, and to all 501(c)(3) organizations under the private benefit rule).

 There is surprisingly little official guidance specifically addressing the participation of Board members in an organization’s charitable, educational, and other programs.
-However, there are IRS materials and analogous guidance suggesting that participating in certain widely available programs in the same manner as the general public does not inurement, excess benefit transaction, and other conflict of interest rules.
+However, there are IRS materials and analogous guidance suggesting that participating in certain widely available programs in the same manner as the general public does not violate inurement, excess benefit transaction, and other conflict of interest rules.

 For example, an EO CPE text from 1990 (IRS training materials for IRS staff working on exempt organizations issues) states the following in an overview of inurement/private benefit issues: